RecordEvolution/TDMtermite/README.md

 ```

 The user may also submit a _filenaming rule_ to control the names of the files the
-channel(-group)s are written to.
+channel(group)s are written to.
 To this end, the _magic flags_ `%G` `%g`, `%C`
 and `%c` representing the group id, group name, channel index and channel name
 are defined.
-The default filenaming option is
+The default filenaming option is:

 ```Shell
 tdmtermite samples/SineData.tdm samples/SineData.tdx --output /home/jack/data --filenames channelgroup_%G.csv
 ```

-which makes the tool write _all channels_ grouped into files according to their
+This makes the tool write _all channels_ grouped into files according to their
-group association, while all channelgroup filenames obey the pattern `channelgroup_%G.csv`
+group association, while all channelgroup filenames obey the pattern `channelgroup_%G.csv`,
 with `%G` being replaced by the group id.
 The filenaming rule also enables the user
-to extract only a single channel(group) by providing a particular channel(-group)
+to extract only a single channel(group) by providing a particular channel(group)
 id in the filenaming flag.
 For example,

 ```Shell
 tdmtermite samples/SineData.tdm samples/SineData.tdx --output /home/jack/data -f channel_usi16_%c.csv --includemeta
 ```

-will write the single channel with id `usi16` to the file
+This will write the single channel with the id `usi16` to the file
-`/home/jack/data/channel_usi16_A4.csv` including its meta-data as a file header.
+`/home/jack/data/channel_usi16_A4.csv`, including its meta-data as a file header.

 ### Python

-To be able to use the Python module _tdm_termite_ it first has to be build locally
+To be able to use the Python module _tdm_termite_, it first has to be built locally
 or installed on the system.
-In the Python interpreter simply do:
+In the Python interpreter, simply do:

 ```Python
 import tdm_termite
 ```

-to import the module.
+This will import the module.
 The TDM files are provided by creating an instance of
 the _tdm_termite_ class:

 ```Python